ezzing/3DLayout-documentation/README.md

 New **perspective**, **spin** and **readonly** options.
 You can read a description of this methods in the [Special Behaviours](#special-behaviours) section.

 Custom Logo.
-You can read about this new feature in the [Custom Loading Animation](#custom-loading-animation) section.
+You can read about this new feature in the [Custom Logo](#custom-logo) section.

 Custom Loading Animation.
 You can read about this new feature in the [Custom Loading Animation](#custom-loading-animation) section.